hanysz/img2sgf/README.md

 # img2sgf

+*As of October 2023, I am no longer updating this repository.
+Check https://hanysz.net/software.html to see if there are any more recent versions.*

 Convert images of go diagrams to SGF format using Python and OpenCV.

 Based on ideas from [Imago](http://tomasm.cz/imago) but aimed at printed diagrams rather than photos of real gobans.